Greetings!

 ABOUT ME

 My name is Stephen Tanquist.
 I grew up overseas in Dakar, Senegal where my parents worked, and I graduated from Hillsdale College in 2020 with a major in English and a minor in Classical Education.
-I have a lovely wife named Sarah, who is teaching Upper School Math and a Theater elective for the Upper School students here at Ascent.
-This is going to be my second year in a teaching position, though my first year teaching Math.
+I have a lovely wife named Sarah, who taught Upper School Math for a time, and a beautiful 1 year old daughter named Vivian.
+This is going to be my third year in a teaching position.

 EDUCATION PHILOSOPHY